Martinnn527/PC-Tuning-HU/README.md

 ## 5.23 Power Plan

-- Állítsd be a High performance power plant:
+- Állítsd be a High Performance power plant:

 ```bat
 powercfg /setactive 8c5e7fda-e8bf-4a96-9a85-a6e23a8c635c